Sue Lawrence's Potato & Juniper Gratin

 so I basically threw everything I had in the pantry into a gratin dish to see what would stick.

-It seems to be quite hard to go terrribly wrong, though getting it particularly right is a different matter.
+It seems to be quite hard to go terribly wrong, though getting it particularly right is a different matter.

-I had high hopes for the avocado, but it wasn't quite as good as I'd hoped.
+I had high hopes for the avocado, but it wasn't quite as good as I'd anticipated.

 - single cream